LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs: Conclusion

 \section{Conclusion}

 We introduced \emph{LLM Trainer}, an autonomous demonstration generation system that leverages LLM world knowledge to adapt a small number of human demonstrations (as few as one) to new scenes, enabling automated collection of robot training data without manual annotation or task-specific hard-coding.
-In addition to removing the reliance on human input, the inclusion of LLMs enables the generation system to use world knowledge to dynamically adapt demonstrations based on context, providing our system with flexibility that human annotation-based baselines lack.
-Using Thompson sampling to optimize reusable LLM annotations, our method significantly increases generation success rates, improving $2{\times}$–$3{\times}$ over naïve annotations, and allowing our system to surpass expert-engineered baselines across diverse simulated manipulation tasks.
-The optimized LLM feed-forward policy is also a capable controller in its own right, and when ensembled with a feedback imitation learning agent, significantly boosts success rates in low-data regimes.
+In addition to removing the reliance on human input, the inclusion of LLMs enables the generation system to use world knowledge to dynamically adapt demonstrations based on context, providing our system with flexibility that human annotation based baselines lack.
+Using Thompson sampling to optimize reusable LLM annotations, our method significantly increases generation success rates, reaching success rates two to three times higher than those achieved using naïve annotations, and allowing our system to surpass expert engineered baselines.
+The optimized LLM feedforward policy is also a capable controller in its own right, and when ensembled with a feedback imitation learning agent, significantly boosts success rates in low-data regimes.

 Crucially, we also show that the demonstrations produced by LLM Trainer are useful for robot learning.
 Imitation learning agents trained on the generated data achieve performance on par with baseline methods, confirming that our pipeline produces high-quality trajectories for policy learning.
-Finally, we validate end-to-end feasibility on hardware, demonstrating reliable data generation (75.8\% average generation success rate) on a long-horizon mug clean-up task using a Franka Emika Panda Robot.
+Finally, we validate end-to-end feasibility on hardware, demonstrating reliable data generation (75.8\% average generation success rate) on a long-horizon mug clean-up task using a Franka Emika Panda robot.
 Using this data, we were able to train an imitation learning agent to complete the task, and used this trained agent to validate our ensembling approach, achieving a success rate of 85\%.